CalebGideon/16-bit-CPU/README.md

   <hr>

-   <p>The individual calculated digits of the Double Dabble algorithm, e.g. 175, are each sent to their own subcircuit to determine which light of a seven LED display are to be lit, thus converting Binary Coded Decimal to Decimal</p>
+   <p>The individual calculated digits of the Double Dabble algorithm, e.g. 175, are each sent to their specific subcircuit to determine which light of a seven LED display is to be lit, thus converting Binary Coded Decimal to Decimal</p>

 </div>